Mlaiel/iacherie/mobile/store_assets/ios/metadata/app_store_description.md

 **Enterprise-Grade Security**: Your content is your business.
 We protect it like it's our own with military-grade encryption and advanced monitoring.

 **Platform Agnostic**: Stop juggling multiple apps.
-Ainflue works seamlessly with Instagram, TikTok, YouTube, Twitter, LinkedIn, and more.
+IA Chérie works seamlessly with Instagram, TikTok, YouTube, Twitter, LinkedIn, and more.

 ## Who It's For